wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * 17 = UDP (User Datagram Protocol) used by VOIP
    * 115 = L2TP (Layer 2)
    <br /><br />

+MPLS is a protocol-independent transport mechanism.
+Uses labels, but not for IP routing.

+Convergence to use IP protocol for a variety of formats (data, voice, etc.)

 IDS (Intrusion Detection System)
    * HIDS (Host-based IDS)